Pelvic Floor Physiotherapy

 Pelvic Organ Prolapse in Women

 It is estimated that as many as 15% of North American women suffer from pain in the pelvic floor area.
 Women may experience a burning/sharp pain during intercourse (dyspareunia), have difficulty during yearly medical examinations or with using tampons during menstruation.
+Men may experience pain in the pelvic region or lower abdomen, groin, sacrum, or tailbone, as well as pain during/after ejaculation.
 A terrible cycle of pain can develop where the experience of pain can lead to increased tension/guarding in the pelvic floor muscles which leads to increased pain, which leads to increased muscle tension/guarding which leads back to more pain.

 What Should I Expect During My Visits?